jpkempf/mc-tech-tips/src/content/blog/intro-state-machines-xstate.md

 ![Screenshot of a simple state machine created with the Stately Studio editor](/tech-tips/images/intro-state-machines-xstate/state-machine.png)

 The screenshot is from [Stately Studio](https://stately.ai/studio), a tool for designing state machines and exporting them as code that you can use in your application.
 It also has [an interactive mode](https://stately.ai/registry/editor/0042094c-f8ef-4299-a8ca-a8129b6defb5?machineId=0ce50a28-7299-4a6e-8545-a025d635be86&mode=Simulate) to test the behaviour of your machine.

-The folks at Stately are also the maintainers behind XState, a library for using state machines in your JS/TS application.
-The [XState docs](https://stately.ai/docs/xstate) and their [series of free video tutorials](https://www.youtube.com/playlist?list=PLvWgkXBB3dd4I_l-djWVU2UGPyBgKfnTQ) do a much better job of explaining how state machines work than I ever could and I highly recommend checking them out.

 ## Why use a state machine?